-Full-time, degree-seeking students who are registered for 18 credit hours or more in a semester who still need or want to take music ensemble and applied music courses will be allowed to waive overload fees for these applied music courses.
-They will still be responsible for paying the applicable course fees for the ensemble and applied music courses.
+Overload fees will be waived for full-time, degree-seeking students registered for 18 credit hours or more in a semester who still need or want to take music ensemble and applied music courses.
+Students will still be responsible for paying the applicable course fees for the ensemble and applied music courses.